Force Measurement Glossary

 The passive temperature compensation resistor placed on the arm adjacent to the active arm of a quarter-bridge strain gauge setup.
 The dummy gauge eliminates the effects of temperature on the strain measurement, since identical temperature changes occur in both the active strain gauge and the dummy gauge.

 The type of force whose magnitude varies with time.
 To measure any instantaneous value, the force measurement instrument must have a frequency response sufficient enough to follow the changing force.

 A loading condition in which the center of mass of the applied load is not on the central or neutral axis of the load cell’s application point.
 It is also called offset loading and it produces a bending moment along with the axial stress generated by the eccentric load.
 See Figure 2 under “Axial Load“.

-The ability of a material to undergo deformation under the influence of a force (compressive or tensile) without losing its original shape and size after the force is removed.
+The ability of a material to experience deformation under the influence of a force (compressive or tensile) without losing its original shape and size after removing the force.
 Concurrently, materials have an elastic limit or force which, once exceeded, causes the elastic material to suffer permanent deformation.